 Wicker designed for outdoor spaces offers all the components needed to create that perfect living or chat space in gazebos.
 All-weather resin crafted furniture can take the heat and exposure to the elements whether at seaside, in a humid setting or an arid environment.
 Man made fibers mimic natural rattan, but they have much more value and style options for outdoors.

 Some gazebos are dedicated to dining and bar setups.
-Round, rectangular, square and oval tables with a full surround of armchairs offer the ultimate comfort.
+Round, rectangular, square and oval tables with a full surround of armchairs offer the ultimate in comfort with outdoor wicker dining sets.
 Pub tables with stools are also options for creating more intimate arrangements.

 Contemporary resin wicker pieces are stunning assets for modular or Mediterranean style structures.
 Sectionals remain popular along with over scaled pieces that feature sweeping curves.
 One distinctive feature of modernized styling is enclosed panel weaves that completely conceal framework.
 From sides, backs or fronts, they offer sleek profiles at a distance.